intrinio/intrinio-realtime-java-sdk/README.md

 ## Sample Project

-For a sample project see: [intrinio-realtime-java-sample](https://github.com/intrinio/intrinio-realtime-java-sample)
+For a sample Java project see: [intrinio-realtime-java-sample](https://github.com/intrinio/intrinio-realtime-java-sample)

+For a sample Android project see: [intrinio-realtime-android-sample](https://github.com/intrinio/intrinio-realtime-android-sample)

 ## Features